Please note that this pertains to South African Legislation, the King Requirements, and Best Practice.

 6. Is there someone in the company that can be the custodian of the content as well as the integrated report?

-Obviously if you are an SMME or even a middle of the market type company, this would seem like an overkill.
-That said large Corporate and Listed companies certainly would need to have this discussion at Board level at the very least.
+Obviously, if you are an SMME or even a middle of the market type company, this would seem like overkill.
+That said large Corporate and Listed companies certainly would need to have this discussion at the Board level at the very least and certainly more than once a year.

 Next time we will have a look at Business Rescue and the important role that this plays within any size business.